-Is this pet still available?
+Q: Is this pet still available?

-We post all of our adoptable rescue pets to our Website, our Facebook and to Petfinder (a rescue search engine) as soon as they become available for adoption, and we update their status regularly, so you never have to wonder who is, or isn’t available.
+We post all of our adoptable rescue pets to our Website, our Facebook and to Petfinder (a rescue search engine) as soon as they become available for adoption, and we update their status regularly on our website and PetFinder, so you never have to wonder who is, or isn’t available.

-You can view all of our current ADOPTABLE PETS in any of these places.
-If the pet is posted, the pet is available.
+You can always view all of our current ADOPTABLE PETS on our website and PetFinder.
+If the pet is posted to these places, the pet is available.